ethan-y-lin/war-room-demo/README.md

 # Demo of 3D Room Reconstruction GUI for Cornell PCG Summer Research 2024.

-# How to initialize using npm
+# How to install dependencies using npm

 1. npm install parcel -g
 2. npm install three